thetruthisquran/thetruthisquran.github.io/index.md

 <h1 class="post-title" align="center">Quran Explained</h1>
 Answering the most critical questions from the Quran by studying and analysing it verse by verse.

-Surah 2: Verse 121. <span style="color:red;">Those to whom We have sent the Book study it as it should be studied: They are the ones that believe therein: Those who reject faith therein,- the loss is their own.</span>
+Chapter 2: Verse 121. <span style="color:red;">Those to whom We have sent the Book study it as it should be studied: They are the ones that believe therein: Those who reject faith therein,- the loss is their own.</span>